Written by Abby Hawkes | 9th December 2025

 There has never been greater responsibility on employers to proactively protect their people from inappropriate behaviour in the workplace, and this extends to work-related social events.

-The most recent example is the Worker Protection Act, and we discuss here how the new legislation imposes legal obligations on employers to actively take steps to prevent sexual harassment.
-However employers should prevent all forms of discrimination, bullying and harassment, and Dignity at Work training for managers and employees is one of the reasonable steps employers are expected to take to ensure everyone knows what behaviours are and are not acceptable and how any issues will be addressed.
+The most recent example is the Worker Protection Act, and we discuss here how the legislation imposes legal obligations on employers to actively take steps to prevent sexual harassment.
+However, employers should prevent all forms of discrimination, bullying and harassment, and Dignity at Work training for managers and employees is one of the reasonable steps employers are expected to take to ensure everyone knows what behaviours are and are not acceptable and how any issues will be addressed.

 In response to the new legislation, employers are undertaking Harassment Risk Assessments to identify the actions they must take to prevent harassment, and social events must also be covered as part of this.